 To that end, B2B marketing analytics relies heavily on keyword analysis, target market data, lead generation, lead scoring, and optimizing the lead-to-customer ratio.
-One basic element to consider with B2B marketing analytics is using data to get a better picture of the specific demographic of your target audience, which will likely include one or more decision-makers at a company.
+One basic element to consider with B2B marketing data analytics is using data to get a better picture of the specific demographic of your target audience, which will likely include one or more decision-makers at a company.
 Using keyword analytics as well as Google Analytics, the marketing team will be able to get a broad understanding of the branding required for this audience.

 Important concepts within marketing analytics

-Certain concepts within marketing analytics can be critical to maximizing marketing efforts and resources.
+Certain concepts within marketing analytics can be critical to maximizing efforts and resources.
 These important concepts within marketing analytics can mean the difference between an average marketing team and one that truly excels in research, planning, and execution.

 - Return on investment (ROI): In marketing terms, analyzing ROI refers to the amount of profit or revenue growth that can be attributed to marketing activities.
-Capturing this marketing ROI data gives companies another metric for marketing teams’ success.
+Capturing this ROI data gives companies another metric for marketing teams’ success.

-- Cost per lead: To determine how cost-effective a marketing campaign is, a marketing department must understand the cost per lead data.
+- Cost per lead: To determine how cost-effective a campaign is, a marketing department must understand the cost per lead data.
 Cost per lead refers to the average cost for generating a new lead.
 Cost per lead can be used to help calculate the marketing ROI.